 Sonoporation involves transient and reversible disruption of membrane integrity due to the mechanical force exerted by the acoustic wave and allows ion exchange across the neuronal membrane and depolarizes the membrane potential.
-Sonoporation has been demonstrated in fiber and thin film based optoacoustic devices for applications including drug delivery[3], gene transfection[15], but its contribution in optoacoustic neuromodulation remains unknown.
+Sonoporation has been demonstrated in fiber and thin film based optoacoustic devices for applications including drug delivery[3], gene transfection[15].
+Notably, but its contribution in optoacoustic neuromodulation remains unknown.
 Future investigations of model membrane system, combining optoacoustic stimulation and whole cell electrophysiology could shed light to this hypothesis.

-The involvement of auditory pathway has recently attracted a lot of attention in transcranial ultrasound neuromodulation[6, 7].
-We argue that auditory activation is unlikely in the case of optoacoustic neuromodulation due to its spatial confinement and extremally low duty cycle.
-Neural activation demonstrated in cultured primary neurons and in vivo by Jiang et al. had provided direct evidence clearly ruling out the auditory involvement in the optoacoustic stimulation[16].